Table of Contents

 A detox professional will assign a tapering schedule that will basically trick the body into thinking it is not in withdrawal.
 This process takes time, but the clonazepam withdrawal symptoms will be greatly diminished.
 Generally, clonazepam detoxification can take 1-3 weeks, depending on the length of history of the drug abuse and other factors.
 Lingering psychological symptoms, such as anxiety, depression, or agitation, do occur for a small number of individuals and may last for months.

 Rehab for Benzo Addiction

 Addiction treatment can be obtained in either an outpatient or residential environment, with pros and cons to consider for each option.
-Generally, more entrenched addictions, poly-drug addictions, and dual diagnosis (both a drug addiction and a mental health disorder) are best treated at a residential program.
+Generally, more entrenched addictions, poly-drug addictions, and dual diagnosis (both drug addiction and a mental health disorder) are best treated in a residential program.

 Tips for Managing Stress and Anxiety Without Drugs

 In addition to rehab providing psychotherapy, group therapy, 12-step groups, and addiction education, it also utilizes several holistic methods to teach clients how to manage stress without medication.
 These holistic practices can be accessed at home, and some are accessible anywhere.
 These practices include:

 - Mindfulness training.
 This teaches the individual to focus their attention on the moment while also concentrating on breathwork.

 - Yoga.
 Yoga classes can be accessed at gyms, yoga studios, or online videos and teach individuals the practice of slowly posing the body to help induce relaxation.

 - Exercise.
 Regular exercise, especially cardio, can help individuals reduce stress levels, improve sleep quality, and enhance the mood while also benefiting physical wellbeing.

 Golf Drug Rehab Provides Clonazepam Addiction Treatment in Orange County